GenSpectrum/LAPIS/docs/source/index.html.md

 - `/sample/fasta` - use to get original (unaligned) sequences
 - `/sample/fasta-aligned` - use to get aligned sequences

-The API returns resonses (data) based on a query to one of the endpoints.
+The API returns a response (data) based on a query to one of the endpoints.
+You can view a responses in your browser, or use the data programatically.
+We'll provide some examples in r and python.

 ## Query Format